kaihendry/dabase.com/content/blog/Shop-front.md

 Hopefully consumers can recognise and reward who put the effort in.

-## Dude, you have just described a [Drop shipping](https://en.wikipedia.org/wiki/Drop_shipping) solution... are you running a scam?
+## Dude, you have just described a [Drop shipping](https://en.wikipedia.org/wiki/Drop_shipping) solution... are you running a [scam](https://www.bbc.com/news/technology-53759932)?

-Stripe connect makes sure the money goes to the vendor.
-You (the "influencer") are not a "middle man", the solution does not hide the vendor.
+Stripe connect makes sure the money goes direct to the vendor.
+You (the "influencer") are not a "middle man", the solution does not hide the vendor aka "private label shipping".

-The vendor must opt-in (via Stripe Connect) to this arrangement.
+The vendor must opt-in (via Stripe Connect) for this arrangement to work.
+There is a direct and transparent relationship.

 This opensource software does not intend to get a commission or kick back.
-My motives are to empower small business and reward influencers by allowing them to create content on products they recommend on their own site.
+My motives are to empower small business and reward influencers by allowing them to create content on products they recommend on the **influencer's own site**.

 I hope you and myself will deploy the resulting static "Shop Front" product pages on your homepage.